nextco/sha1-bruteforce/README.md

-# Simple SHA1 Bruteforce.
+# Simple SHA1 bruteforce on python.

 Work with dictionary of numbers, the length of the password is known.

 ## Results:
 ![](img/result.png)
-Lets Go!
-This project is maintained by @nextco

 ## Currently supported on:
 - Python 2.7 (Windows & Linux)